Chad Wolf: Tenure

-Trump told aides that he liked Wolf more than his predecessors because his predecessors pushed back on Trump's expansive view of federal power.
-Wolf was also reported to have a good relationship with White House advisor Stephen Miller.
-Wolf maintained a low public profile during the early part of his term, prior to his prominent involvement in the deployment of federal law enforcement forces in Portland, Oregon, and elsewhere beginning in July 2020.
+Wolf maintained a low public profile during the early part of his term, prior to the deployment of federal law enforcement forces in Portland, Oregon, and elsewhere in response to rioting beginning in July 2020.

-In 2017, the U.S. Department of Homeland Security awarded $6,050,000 in contracts to Berkeley Research Group, where Wolf's wife, Hope Wolf, is an executive, according to a report by NBC News, raising new questions about a potential conflict of interest at the same time Wolf sought Senate confirmation to officially lead the agency.
-Berkeley Research Group did not receive any DHS contracts until Wolf started at the agency as chief of staff for the Transportation Security Administration.
+In 2017, the U.S. Department of Homeland Security awarded $6 million in contracts to Berkeley Research Group, where Wolf's wife, Hope Wolf, is an executive.

 In February 2020, Wolf announced that the Trump administration was revoking New York residents' ability to participate in Global Entry and other Trusted Traveler programs, in response to the state's "sanctuary" immigration policies, which DHS said jeopardized the government's ability to effectively vet travelers.
-The move prompted the state of New York to sue the administration.

-In July 2020, lawyers for the Trump administration informed the court that DHS officials had made false statements to justify excluding New York residents from the Trusted Traveler programs, admitting the inaccuracies "undermine a central argument" in their case.
 New York subsequently changed its law that had prevented sharing of information with federal law enforcement officers to expressly allow for information-sharing of New York Department of Motor Vehicles records "as necessary for an individual seeking acceptance into a trusted traveler program, or to facilitate vehicle imports and/or exports", and the DHS then removed the Global Entry restrictions.